 Corrosive poisons include a number of acids, and several common cleaning fluids.
 They can burn the skin directly, inflicting a number of points of damage (see the nearby Corrosive Damage Table) every turn the person is exposed (being splashed with the liquid means the victim is exposed until the corrosive is washed off with water).
-If ingested, they do the same damage until the poison is neutralized with an antidote, or ejected by vomiting.
+If ingested, they do the same damage until the poison is neutralized with an anti-dote, or ejected by vomiting.

 Irritants include such poisons as arsenic; they are more slow-acting, and require multiple doses.
 Instead of direct damage, the poison slowly drains Life Points, typically one point per every two Strength levels of the poison, for every dose ingested.
 For example, if the poison has a Strength Rating of 1, damage occurs after two doses.
-This Life Point dam-
+This Life Point damage can only be healed if the poison is purged from the system.
+When the victim's Life Points are reduced to 0, the victim may die (a Survival Test postpones death).